#Article

 Learn how you can reduce violence in your school through a combination of safety initiatives and security measures.

-The National Center for Education Statistics reports that 30 to 50 per cent of students have reported being bullied in the past year.
-For teachers, the figure is even higher.
+The National Center for Education Statistics reports that about 19 percent of students have reported being bullied in the past year.
 Bullying and harassment, lockdowns, physical fighting and weapons on campus are daily threats that require training and tools to prevent.

 And while districts and boards already work diligently to prevent school violence and make sure that schools are safe for staff and students, it’s difficult without the right policies, initiatives and security measures in place.